• Skip to primary navigation

 • 8 wafers (spilt in half and cut in to two)

-• 2 tbsp pata pīnati māeneene (smooth peanut butter)
+• 2 tablespoon pata pīnati māeneene (smooth peanut butter)

 Instructions